1,500 migrants have died in Mediterranean in 2018, Italy deadliest route: U.N.

-Spain, which has overtaken Italy as the preferred destination, has registered nearly 21,000 migrants so far this year, almost more than all of last year, the International Organization for Migration (IOM) said.
+Spain, which has overtaken Italy as the preferred destination, has registered nearly 21,000 migrants so far this year, almost more than in the whole of last year, the International Organization for Migration (IOM) said.

 In all, about 55,000 migrants have reached European shores so far this year, against more than double that number at this time last year, 111,753, it said.